AndersDeath/diary2/000-current.md

 The day was nice I didn't have appointments and such things. so, I justed walked around and had fun.
 I started to think more and more about my mental conditions, basicall I need to change my approach to life.
 First of all I blocked and political channels that occupied my mind.
 People there don't do anything positive.
 They are absolutely incompetence dushbags that fighting to each other instead of helping people like me.
 I don't do politics and I want politicials doing they job well.
 But in fact they are just stupid morons.

 # 25 August - Sontag - Yerevan - 703 Tag der Einwanderung - Heat Sunny

+The same free day that I really wanted to have.